-Amazon is without a doubt one of the biggest companies in the world, but if you’re a courier driver they, like all other courier companies on this list, give you a 1099-form based on how much you made.
+Amazon is without a doubt one of the biggest companies in the world.
+As a courier driver with Amazon Flex, like all other courier companies on this list, they will give you a 1099-form based on how much you made.

 Amazon also does not have any discount through any tax preparation companies.

-How Are You Doing Your Taxes This Year?
+How Are You Doing Your Delivery Driver Taxes This Year?

-All of the courier companies give you exactly what you need in order to file your taxes, and most give you a discount or even no charge tax services.
-You can also use a software like Keeper Tax to help calculate deductions.
+All of the courier companies give you exactly what you need in order to file your taxes, and most give you a discount for tax services.
+You can also use software like Keeper Tax to help calculate deductions.

 Looking for more help as a delivery driver?
 Sign up for Maximum Delivery Profits, Harry’s flagship course for delivery drivers.
 You’ll learn all about how to maximize your earnings as a delivery driver and how to accurately file delivery taxes.